Business Studies and Economics

 Within the Business Studies department we develop entrepreneurial, communication, presentation, problem solving, independent learning and confidence within our students as well as ensuring they have a good understanding of business theory to support them in further education or any career they chose to go into.

-The main topics which are covered in Business Studies both at a GCSE and A-level are:
+The main topics which are covered in Business Studies both at Key Stage 4 and 5 are:

 How a business is set up – How do people come up with an idea, where do they get the resources to start the business up?

 Human Resources – How people are employed, trained and motivated in a business

 Sales and Marketing – How does a business persuade you to buy their products?
 What advertising and promotion should the business use?
 What price should the products and services be sold at and where should they be sold?
 Who is the target market of the business?